thoughtspot/thoughtspot.github.io/pages/data_integration/clients/install_odbc_solaris.md

     /solaris_sparc/Lib/Solaris_sparc64_gcc
     ```

-4. Open the file `/solaris_sparc/Setup/odbc.ini` in the editor of your choice.
+5. Open the file `/solaris_sparc/Setup/odbc.ini` in the editor of your choice.
-5. Find the section for the type of Linux you are using (32-bit or 64-bit), by looking at the `Description`.
-Then find the line below it that begins with `ServerList`, and replace 127.0.0.1 with a comma separated list of the IP addresses of each node on the ThoughtSpot instance.
-Leave the port number as 12345.
+6. Find the section for the type of Linux you are using (32-bit or 64-bit), by looking at the `Description`.
+   Find the line below it that begins with `ServerList`, and replace `127.0.0.1` with a comma separated list of the IP addresses of each node on the ThoughtSpot instance.
+Leave the port number as `12345`.
 The syntax for `ServerList` is:

     ```
     ServerList = <node1_IP> 12345, <node2_IP> 12345 [, <node3_IP> 12345, ...]